Ding Darling: Wildlife conservation

 Darling was elected as a member of the Boone and Crockett Club, a wildlife conservation organization, on December 13, 1934.

 He was instrumental in founding the National Wildlife Federation in 1936, when President Franklin Roosevelt convened the first North American Wildlife Conference (now the North American Wildlife and Natural Resources Conference), administered by the American Wildlife Institute (now Wildlife Management Institute).

 Awards

-Darling received the annual Pulitzer Prize for Editorial Cartooning, recognizing two of works for the Des Moines Register & Tribune (also published elsewhere) as the year's best, In Good Old USA (1923) and "What a Place for a Waste Paper Salvage Campaign" (1942).
+Darling twice received the Pulitzer Prize for Editorial Cartooning for his work with the Register & Tribune.
+Darling was first awarded the prize in 1924 for his work "In the Good Old USA" and again in 1943 for "What a Place For a Waste Paper Salvage Campaign".

-In 1960, the National Audubon Society awarded Darling the Audubon Medal for his conservation achievements.
+He was awarded the Audubon Medal in 1960 by National Audubon Society for "outstanding achievement in the field of conservation and environmental protection".